avand/avand.github.com/_posts/2009-12-07-the-big-bang-rewrite-first-ask-why.markdown

 ---
 layout: blog
-title: "The Big Bang Rewrite: First Ask Why"
+title: "The Big Bang Rewrite (Part 1): First Ask Why"
 ---
 When it comes to building something, be it a building, a car, or software, there are always imperfections.
 The first iteration is usually something simple, but eventually as features are added and requirements made more complex, the system starts to become bloated.
 Even with great agility and the most stubborn resistance to scope creep, technology changes so rapidly that immediately, often even before its conception, a product is out of date.
 It's a fact of product development; it's a fact of life.
 Change is the only constant.